 A Beneficiary is responsible for 20% of medical costs, in addition to premiums, deductibles, and copayments.

 Discover 10 Medicare Supplement Plans Alabama has to fill in the gap in your Medicare plan.

 Medigap Eligibility in Alabama

-For an Alabama resident to qualify for Medicare Supplement benefits, they must be first covered by Medicare Part B and 65 years of age.
+For an Alabama resident to qualify for Supplement benefits, they must have Part B and be 65 years of age.

-When Alabama Medicare beneficiaries turn 65 years old, enrolling in Part B will provide them with eligibility for the Medigap Open Enrollment Period (OEP).
-This Period only lasts for 6 months; also, it only happens once in a beneficiaries lifetime.
+When Alabama resident turns 65 years old, enrolling in Part B will provide them with eligibility for the Medigap Open Enrollment Period (OEP).
+This Period only lasts for six months and only happens once in a beneficiary’s lifetime.

 Medigap Supplement Coverage for those Disabled Under 65

-Alabama residents with Railroad Benefits or SS Benefits for 24 months as well as End-Stage-Renal Disease (ESRD) will immediately qualify for Original Medicare.
-However, Alabama Medicare Supplement Plan carriers aren’t required to cover Medicare beneficiaries receiving disability.
+Alabama residents with Railroad Benefits or SS Benefits for 24 months as well as End-Stage-Renal Disease (ESRD) will instantly qualify for Medicare.
+However, Alabama Medicare Supplement Plan carriers aren’t under obligation to cover recipients on disability.

-If you’re a disability beneficiary in the state of Alabama, please call us for information about policies available to you.
+If you’re a disability beneficiary in the state of Alabama, please call us about policies available.